BKimMD/CPRS-Assist/README.md

 **Problem:** When searching for ICD 10 diagnoses in CPRS, process takes too long, and results are often inaccurate/limited

-**A solution:** Lookup via Google and change diagnoses to ICD10 code within diagnosis prompt
+**Solution:** Lookup diagnosis' ICD10 code via Google and change diagnoses to ICD10 code within diagnosis prompt

-**Details:** Automatically reads what’s typed in the Lookup Diagnosis box, retrieves first search in Google snippet box for “ICD 10 \<typed diagnosis\>” in background and returns the ICD 10 code.
+**Details:** Script automatically reads what’s typed in the Lookup Diagnosis box, retrieves first search in Google snippet box for “ICD 10 \<typed diagnosis\>” in background and returns the ICD 10 code back into the Lookup Diagnosis box.
 Makes searching for diagnoses much faster (google search takes usually 1-2 seconds, and the CPRS dialog box works faster with direct ICD 10 codes), more tolerant to spelling errors, and will carry the last ICD 10 description selected to the subsequent SNOMED box (when adding to problem list):

 ![C:\\Users\\X1\\Documents\\GitHub\\index_files\\image001.gif](media/501b928bd6ce04239f6512370c2bfed2.gif)